softwaresaved/smp-service/DMPonlineDeployUseReview.md

     > insert into plans values(1,NULL,1,1,"2014-01-01 14:00","2014-01-01 14:00");

+with the project_id and version_id values deduced from the corresponding entries in projects and versions tables.

-Refreshing the page showed the DCC Template tab but it had no content.
+Refreshing the page showed the DCC Template tab.
+This differs from the DMPonline test server which names the tab Generic DMP.

+Clicking the DCC Template tab showed a tab that had no content.

 I tried every version of DMPonline from the current version, 6236385f55189be55f2b470b5ee3563615d964c1 Mon Nov 24 18:27:18 2014, back to 3496975ffed4e4908e268945988a124cd957e4fc Fri Jul 25 10:27:44 2014, with no success.